l7mp/stunner/docs/GATEWAY.md

           namespace: media-plane
 ```

 Note that STUNner provides its own UDPRoute resource instead of the official UDPRoute resource available in the Gateway API.
 In contrast to the official version, still at version v1alpha2, STUNner's UDPRoutes can be considered stable and expected to be supported throughout the entire lifetime of STUNner v1.
 You can still use the official UDPRoute resource as well, by changing the API version and adding an arbitrary port to the backend references (this is required by the official API).
+Note that the port will be omitted.

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1alpha2